-10 Safe ways to greet and communicate in person without touching—for the "New Normal"
+10 Ways to greet and communicate in person while social distancing

 Out with the old

 The ways we interact with others have fundamentally changed because of COVID-19.
 One of the casualties include physical greetings due to the potential of disseminating the virus.
 If hugs, handshakes, and kisses were your usual approaches, it's time to think of different ways to say "hello".

 The New Normal (which to be honest, is now the Everyday Normal) can be seen in the beauty industry and the fashion industry.
 Virtual events are also beginning to trend over in-real-life or physical events.
 Furthermore, emphasis on the usage of e-wallets and cashless transactions have increased.
 You also can't forget about all the video conferencing options around to help you stay connected—from Zoom to FaceTime.

 While we continue to practise social distancing amid coronavirus concerns, we will have to look for alternatives in our new reality.
 It can be challenging but people all over the world are creative.
 Hence, we don't actually have to forgo basic good manners while meeting others in person.
 What can you do to communicate and greet without physically touching each other?
 Gone are the elbow bumps, fist bumps, and high fives.